 - Circular Business Model Innovation

 - Circular Supply Chain Design & Strategies

 - Operation Management

 Prior to joining IfM at 2018, Xinyi obtained a MSc in Supply Chain and Logistics Management (SCLM) from WMG, University of Warwick, with an overall mark as 69 (High Merit).
 Her master dissertation identified the impacts of 3D Printing as a disruptive technology on supply chain sustainability, with a combined method of questionnaire and Structural Equation Model (SEM).
-She also holds a BEng degree in Air Transportation from Nanjing University of Aeronautics and Astronautics(NUAA), where she conducted the graduation project to study the inventory optimization of spare parts for Spring Airlines.
+She also holds a BEng degree in Air Transportation from Nanjing University of Aeronautics and Astronautics(NUAA), where her final thesis studied inventory optimization of spare parts for Spring Airlines.